jumpingjoy/watchnationpro/safety-improvements.md

 * Falls are the common cause of traumatic brain injuries (TBI).
 * More than 800,000 patients a year are hospitalized due to a fall injury, most frequently because of a hip fracture or head injury.
 * Each year, 3 million older people are treated in emergency departments for fall accidents.
-* Every year at least 300,000 older people are hospitalized for hip fractures.
+* Every year, at least 300,000 older people are hospitalized for hip fractures.
 * In 2015, the total medical costs for falls totaled more than $50 billion.

-### Case Study: How Apple Watch Saved life
+### Case Study: How Apple Watch Saved the life
-Have a look at the following video on how apple watch saved life during emergency situation
+Have a look at the following video on how the apple watch saved life during an emergency.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jvmqqh1xIs4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>